working-group-two/wgtwo.com/blog/2023-03-30-automatingprivatenetworks/index.md

   src={require("!file-loader!./chatgpt.png").default}
   />

 ChatGPT’s AI-generated response is not far from our vision.
 At WG2, we’re offering a rebuilt, modern core network delivered as a hosted service.
 It drives the dual benefits of cost savings and revenue growth for our private network customers.

-Case in point: Recently, [we teamed up with Kyocera Mirai Envison](https://www.wgtwo.com/blog/kcme-teams-up-with-wg2-for-private-networks/) to deliver private networks in Japan, and we’re now deploying our first solution in the agricultural sector
+Case in point: Recently, [we teamed up with Kyocera Mirai Envison](https://www.wgtwo.com/blog/kcme-teams-up-with-wg2-for-private-networks/) to deliver private networks in Japan, and we’re now deploying our first solution in the agricultural sector.

 **In this post, we’ll explore how it would be possible to rationalize costs and reduce the time to onboard a new customer.**